 Elder law is particularly state-specific, and our immersion in the nuances of Virginia’s statutes have equipped us to create innovative solutions to complex cases and provide our clients with the assistance and support they need.
 ThompsonMcMullan’s elder law practice encompasses all aspects of planning and representation for elderly and disabled clients.
 We provide counsel and seasoned representation in guardianship and conservatorship proceedings, including judicial estate planning needed to establish trusts and complete transfers for tax and public benefits objectives.
 In situations where a neutral professional fiduciary is appropriate, we also serve as executors, administrators, trustees, conservators, guardians, and agents.

 We have substantial experience in advising both institutional trust departments and individual clients regarding long-term care issues, with special emphasis on protecting public benefits rights for elderly, incapacitated and disabled persons.
-Hospitals, nursing homes, assisted living facilities and other corporate clients often consult us to solve discharge and Medicaid problems.
+Hospitals, nursing homes, assisted living facilities and other corporate clients often consult us to solve facility and hospital discharge and Medicaid problems.
 We are members of the National Academy of Elder Law Attorneys, Inc. and a member of the Special Needs Alliance.

 A growing part of the elder law practice involves aggressive representation of impaired or disabled individuals who have fallen victim to financial abuse and exploitation.
 We have an impressive track record of recovering misappropriated property on behalf of vulnerable citizens and creating trusts and agency relationships (such as a durable power of attorney) to ward against future victimization.